ALF Fellows Program

 “The ability to perceive or think differently is more important than the knowledge gained” – David Bohm

-To achieve our goal of healthy, vibrant communities, each year each ALF chapter offers a year-long Fellows Program designed to build collaborative leadership skills and a boundary-crossing leadership network across the community.
+To achieve our goal of healthy, vibrant communities, each year ALF chapters across the country offer a year-long Fellows Program designed to build collaborative leadership skills and an expansive leadership network across communities.
 ALF starts by bringing together experienced leaders with a diversity of views and backgrounds for an intense one-of-a-kind leadership development experience.
-During their year together, the class focuses on dialogue skills for complex and controversial conversations, developing an openness to be influenced by others’ perspectives, and builds on trust that can serve the chapter community for decades.
+During their year together, the classes focus on dialogue skills for complex and generative conversations, developing an openness to be influenced by others’ perspectives, and build on trust that can serve their communities for decades.
 Some of the ALF chapters also offer Single Sector Fellows Programs or Innovation Networks.

-Graduates, called Senior Fellows, form a diverse network committed to building a stronger community, using network leadership skills to identify and deal with complex regional issues, and creating opportunities to work together in ways that make a significant difference to their communities.
-This Senior Fellows Network provides the fertile ground to develop additional relationship-based “networks of networks” that are equipped to help their communities manage the complexities of the 21st century.
+Graduates, called Senior Fellows, form a diverse network committed to building stronger communities, using network leadership skills to identify and deal with complex regional and state-wide issues.
+The Senior Fellow Networks create opportunities to work together in ways that make a significant difference to their communities.

 To learn more about the Fellows Program offered in each chapter, please see the individual chapter website of interest.
 Several chapter websites include a video of graduates discussing their ALF experience.